How to Use a Power Washer with Electric Battery Power

 If you’re looking for a lightweight, simple way to tackle cleaning jobs, this cleaner is a must-have.
 Providing more spraying pressure than an average garden hose, you can use these power cleaners to take care of dirty areas that your hose simply can’t clean.
 Plus, the portability of these products is second to none.
 Instead of hauling all of your cleaning equipment down to your dock or out on your boat, you can drop your pressure hose in any water supply and spray off your equipment — saving you time and a lot of unnecessary hassle.

-While these power cleaners won’t pack as hard of a punch as larger, gas-powered washers, the portability and versatility of these power cleaners makes them an ideal solution for daily cleaning tasks and maintenance.
+While these power cleaners won’t pack as hard of a punch as larger, gas-powered washers, the portability and versatility of power cleaners like the Power Pro Max™ makes them an ideal solution for daily cleaning tasks and maintenance.

 How do you use a battery-powered pressure washer